Bobby Woods, Who Killed A Toddler So Family Would Have More Room In Their Home, Sentenced To Life In Prison

-A Texas man who drowned a toddler so the family could have more room in their home has been sentenced to life in prison, The Associated Press reports.
+A Texas man who allowed a toddler to drown so that the family could have more room in their home has been sentenced to life in prison, The Associated Press reports.

 Bobby Woods Jr. was convicted last Friday of capital murder in the death of Mason Cuttler, and on Thursday, he was sentenced.

-Back in 2015, as The Associated Press reported at the time, Woods, then 17-years-old, was living in a crowded home with three families, when he learned that his girlfriend, later identified by Lufkin’s KTRE-TV as Billie Jean Cuttler, was pregnant.
+Back in 2015, as The Associated Press reported at the time, Woods, then 17-years-old, was living in a crowded home with three families when he learned that his girlfriend, later identified by Lufkin’s KTRE-TV as Billie Jean Cuttler, was pregnant.
 As Woods would later tell police, he decided that another child would be too many people in the home, so he decided that Cuttler’s nephew, Mason Cuttler, had to go.

 Woods took the young boy to a pond, knowing he didn’t know how to swim, and threw him in.
 Woods then turned his back and ignored the boy’s cries for help.

-Mason’s parents, Kevin Cuttler and Brandi Wonzer, didn’t know about what Woods had done, and believed the lad had wandered off while playing outside, while the adults were inside, cleaning.
+Mason’s parents, Kevin Cuttler and Brandi Wonzer, didn’t know what Woods had done, and believed the lad had wandered off while playing outside, while the adults were inside cleaning.
 They reported him missing.

 Mason’s body was found three days later.